jwmcglynn/donner/docs/coding_style.md

    };
    ```

-2. Member documentation
+2. **Member documentation**:

    - Use `//!<` for inline member documentation, or `/**` for long descriptions.
-   - For struct members either provide brief single-line descriptions or detailed explanations if relevant.
+   - For struct members, either provide brief single-line descriptions or detailed explanations if relevant.

    ```cpp
    struct Command {